Levelchess/Web3-Level-chess-/README.md

 2. If you win the game for 4 players you get cryptocoin randomly - Knight, Rook or Bishop.
 3. If you win the game for 8 - cryptocoin Queen.
 4. If for 16 - cryptcoin King.

+Or playing Level chess game with minted figures.
+If you loose the game you loose all your figures to the winner.